TRANS PORT 2022

 We live in a world where sustainability and justice are constantly defined in the future, 2030, 2050, 2100.
 Therefore, we will explore how to live in a balanced and just society of the future, and reflect this in our artistic expression in the present.
 How to physically manifest utopia and create a bridge between the future and the present?
 To explore eco-grief, we will dive into mourning rituals from different cultures and times,

 How can we in modern culture come together to mourn the destruction of nature that we see around us and are causing ourselves?
 Can we create an artistic space for grieving that is experienced as cleansing and not paralyzing?

 The goal of the residency is to explore the possibilities of post-fossil travelling where art and science intersect.
 During the tour the ship Hawila will be used for transportation, accommodation as well as a stage.
 Some of the harbours are decided in advance but wind will be followed as much as possible.
 Instead of fighting against the cycles of natures, we want to embrace its rhythm and travel when the winds allow.
 International artists and scientists will hop on-board from each harbour.
 The vast sea provides space and time to let go of conventional structures of society as forces need to be joint to keep the ship on course.

-Norpas ry and Acting for Climate are currently looking for partners to join on Trans Port tour!
+Norpas ry, Acting for Climate and Hawila Project are currently looking for partners to join on Trans Port tour!
 We are looking for collaborations for the performances and workshops happening in harbours in Finland, Sweden, Russia and Estonia.
 We are also interested in sponsorships for the whole tour as well as locally in harbours.